 The Field Labs have been part of the broader umbrella of the Understanding Risk (UR) community, an initiative of the Global Facility for Disaster Reduction and Recovery of the World Bank.
 UR & GFDRR have supported the field labs financially, technically but also philosophically - as the field labs have been a tangible manifestation of the ethos and principles set forth by UR: radical and disruptive re-imagining of disaster risk management that pivots on a grassroots, demand-driven, participatory approach.

-The website was developed under the direction of Giuseppe Molinario and Sabine Loos with financial support
+The website was developed under the direction of Giuseppe Molinario and Sabine Loos with financial support from the Tokyo DRM hub of GFDRR

 WebDesign: